James Greig (potter): Career

 An encounter with the work of potter Len Castle encouraged Greig to take up pottery, and he attended Castle's evening classes for three years before moving to the Northland Region in 1961 to set up a pottery studio.
 He developed a strong relationship with Len Castle and was influenced by his work.

 Between 1964 and 1967, he became the resident potter in charge of the art and design centre at Massey University in Palmerston North.
 In 1968 he moved to Greytown in the Wairarapa and set up his own studio.

 In 1978, a QEII Arts Council grant allowed Greig to travel to Japan where he studied the techniques of Japanese potters and developed strong connections with the pottery community, becoming particularly influenced by potter Kawai Kanjirō.
 Greig also travelled to Korea, Thailand, Nepal, Mexico and the USA during this trip.

 In 1982, Greig was awarded a Japan Foundation Fellowship to spend a year living, working and studying in Japan.
 During this year, he was invited to exhibit in the highly regarded Tachibana Ten exhibition.
 He also exhibited work at Akasaka Green Gallery in Tokyo in 1983 and 1985.

 Greig was made a Cultural Ambassador by the New Zealand Government in 1986.
 In 1986 he exhibited over 200 pieces of his work in the Tachikichi Department store in Kyoto.
 The day of the exhibition, Greig suffered a heart attack and died in his hotel room.

 Hot air ballooning

 Greig had a strong interest in understanding the landscape in different ways, and a desire to see it from a birds-eye view.
-For this reason he travelled to Australia in the 1960s to train in hot air ballooning and obtained his own balloon back home.
-Greig received invitations to fly around the country, but chose to focus on his ceramics career.
+For this reason he travelled to Australia in the 1970s to train in hot air ballooning and obtained his own balloon back home.
+Greig received many invitations to fly around the country, many of which he accepted while also focusing on his ceramics career.